hegotgame/AlexaCookbook/StatePop/3_DataAccess/README.md

 ##### Learn:
 The skill code includes new functions, listed below the main function and handler functions.

-`getPopFromArray` makes reference to an external file, opens the file, and loops through results.
+`getPopFromArray()` makes reference to an external file, opens the file, and loops through each element of an array in the file until a matching row is found.

 This function is called from the StateRequestIntent handler.